ArcticMicrobialEcology/Kilpisjarvi-MAGs/02-assembling.md

 ## Illumina data

-Based on the read-based analyses, samples appear too different for a good co-assembly.
+Based on the taxonomic profiles, samples appear too different for a good co-assembly.
 We will then do two co-assemblies, one with the fen samples only and the other with the remaining (upland) samples.

 ### Define assembly and create list of file names